jerilei714/labPhase3/README.md

 1. Download the Phase3 folder on this repository.
 (Another option is to clone this repository.)
 2. Open terminal, cd to the project folder on your machine (Phase3), and type **npm start** (This is to load the data)
 3. Then, go to this link: https://laboratory-reservation-jvni.onrender.com
+4. idk how to hide .env and node_modules lolllll (help)